 Do you know why group volume is important?
 If not, read Should You Have A Group Volume Requirement?

 This important post defines group volume and explains how group volume requirements can motivate different amounts of recruiting from group leaders.
-How much recruiting is motivated depends on your definition of group.
+Recruiting is dependent on your definition of a group.

 Three Kinds of Groups